 The Chartis Center for Rural Health conducts ongoing research to identify and assess the impact of challenges facing the rural landscape.
-The annual Rural Relevance Study: Vulnerability to Value examines the state of rural healthcare and has become the basis of many of its most prominent awards.
-The National Organization of State Offices of Rural Health, the National Rural Health Association, and many state offices of rural health rely on the Rural Relevance analysis to support their initiatives, raise awareness and drive legislation that will improve the delivery of care across rural America.
+Our research explores several aspects of the rural health safety net including population health disparities, the declining access to care within rural communities, downward pressure on rural provider revenues and rural hospital vulnerability.
+Over the course of the last 10 years, our findings and analysis have help to inform the national conversation surrounding rural healthcare.
+Organizations such as the National Rural Health Association and individual state offices of rural health rely on our research to support initiatives, raise awareness and drive legislation that will improve the delivery of care across rural America.

 Our analysis suggests that the socioeconomic disadvantages and health disparities dividing rural and urban communities may be widening.
 Particularly alarming are gaps in disparity measures between rural communities and those in which a rural hospital is vulnerable to closure.

 Our national survey indicates that COVID vaccine-related hesitancy and resistance among rural hospital healthcare personnel is prominent.
 As a result, COVID will linger in rural communities for the foreseeable future, stretching hospital resources and amplifying the risk to already vulnerable populations.